DDriggs00/mavlinkinterface/Documentation/Passive/cameraStartFeed.md

 ## Return Values
 Returns a JSON-formatted string.
-Upon Success, returns all information neccesary to access the video stream.
+Upon Success, returns all information necessary to access the video stream.
 Upon failure, returns the reason for failure.

 ## Examples